panrg/draft-dawkins-panrg-what-not-to-do/draft-irtf-panrg-what-not-to-do.md

 The proponents of ECN did so much right, anticipating many of the Lessons Learned now recognized in {{LessonsLearned}}.
 They recognized the need to support incremental deployment ({{EarlyAdopters}}).
 They considered the impact on router throughput ({{Fast-paths}}).
 They even considered trust issues between end nodes and the network, both for non-compliant end nodes ({{IDsTrustingEndpoints}}) and non-compliant routers ({{EndpointsTrustingIDs}}).

 They were rewarded with ECN being implemented in major operating systems, both for end nodes and for routers.
-A number of implementations are listed under "Implementation and Deploymwnt of ECN" at {{SallyFloyd}}.
+A number of implementations are listed under "Implementation and Deployment of ECN" at {{SallyFloyd}}.

 What they did not anticipate, was routers that would crash, when they saw bits 6 and 7 in the IPv4 TOS octet {{RFC0791}}/IPv6 Traffic Class field {{RFC2460}}, which {{RFC2481}} redefined to be "currently unused", being set to a non-zero value.